The Jenkins for your AI coding workflow.

 Why Red Queen

-The ~600-line state machine is pure deterministic logic.
-No LLM calls in the routing layer.
-You only spend tokens on the actual code work.
+The state machine is pure deterministic logic — no LLM in the routing layer.
+Every token you spend goes to actual code work, not deciding what to do next.

 Isolated skill workers